cguth7/cguth7.github.io/_posts/2020-10-20-trees-in-games.md

 **Subgame perfect equilibrium** means that each subgame, which is a decision state in the above game tree, is a Nash equilibrium.
 The strategy of P1 choosing Left and P2 choosing Right after Left and Left after Right is a subgame perfect equilibrium.

 Two main problems arise with minimax and backward induction.

-### Problem 1: The Game is too Damn Large
+### Problem 1: The Game is Too Damn Large

 In theory, we could use the minimax algorithm to solve games like chess.
 The problem is that the game and the space of possible actions is HUGE.
 It's not feasible to evaluate all possibilities.
 The first level of the tree would need to have every possible action and then the next level would have every possible action from each of those actions, and so on.
 Even checkers is very large, though smaller games like tic tac toe can be solved with minimax.
 More sophisticated methods and approximation techniques are used in practice for large games.
-One simple method is to only go down the tree to a depth of "X" and then approximate the value of the states there.
+One simple method is to only go down the tree to a depth of "X" and then approximate the value of the states there by using some sort of heuristic.

 ### Problem 2: Perfect Information vs. Imperfect Information